redstone-finance/redstone-near-connectors/rust/README.md

 #### Installation

-Firstly, install it in your frontgend JS or TS project
+Firstly, install it in your frontend JS or TS project

 ```sh
 # Using NPM